Deicide (band): Formation and early years (1987–1989)

 Bassist and vocalist Glen Benton is one of the two constant members of Deicide.

-Original guitarists Brian and Eric Hoffman met drummer Steve Asheim while in high school.
+Original guitarists Brian and Eric Hoffman met drummer Steve Asheim in high school.
 During this time, Asheim moved his drum kit into Eric's bedroom.
-The boys would habitually skip school, and as soon as the Hoffmans' parents left the house to go to work, they would sneak back into the house and practice Slayer, Sodom and Destruction covers.
+They would skip school, and as soon as the Hoffmans' parents left the house for work, they would sneak back in and practice Slayer, Sodom and Destruction covers.

 Deicide was officially formed in Tampa, Florida on July 21, 1987, after Brian Hoffman called Glen Benton, replying to an advertisement the latter had placed in a local music magazine.
-The original bassist, named Ron, had been dismissed for not showing up for practice.
-Hoffman and his brother, along with drummer Steve Asheim, had previously played together as the band "Carnage", which was in need of a bassist and vocalist.
+The original bassist, named Ron, was dismissed for not showing up for practice.
+Hoffman and his brother, along with drummer Steve Asheim, had played together as the band "Carnage", which needed a bassist and vocalist.
 Carnage played cover songs by Slayer, Exodus, Celtic Frost and Dark Angel.
-Within a month, they had recorded the Feasting the Beast 8-track demo in Benton's garage and had started playing the occasional gig in the Tampa area.
-In 1989, Amon recorded their second demo, Sacrificial, at Morrisound with producer Scott Burns.
+Within a month, they had recorded the Feasting the Beast 8-track demo in Benton's garage and had started playing the occasional show in the Tampa area.
+In 1989, Carnage recorded their second demo, Sacrificial, at Morrisound with producer Scott Burns.

-Malevolent Creation guitarist Phil Fasciana recalls an early Carnage show: "It was like Slayer intensified a thousand times. [...]
-I guess Carnage had hollowed out a mannequin and filled it with fuckin' blood and guts from a butcher shop... and then they threw the fuckin' thing on the floor.
-Morbid Angel had these pit bulls with them back then and they were just tearing the meat up.
-It was a really weird scene, man.
-There was blood and meat everywhere."
+Malevolent Creation guitarist Phil Fasciana recalls an early Carnage show being "like Slayer intensified a thousand times", remembering that they threw a mannequin filled with guts from a butcher shop on the floor.
+Morbid Angel had pit bulls with them that were ripping the meat.
 The Hoffman brothers said that they would let the animal viscera sit in the sun all day prior to its use in their stage theatrics.